carloseduuuuu/FavoritesGitHub/README.md

   - CSS;
   - JS;

-I used class concepts in JavaScript to create data logic and to create event and HTML visualization.
+I used class concepts in JavaScript to create the data logic and to create the visualization of events and HTML.
 We made a connection to a github API to search for users and add them to favorites.

 To run the application: